Garden Design Tips

 PA Sloan Garden Patio and Paving for all your garden, driveways, patio, paving, pergolas or fencing.

 Call 01934 820434, mobile 07813 949456 or Email for your FREE home visit within Somerset.

 Serving all your garden needs for three generations.

-"Landscape gardeners in Weston super Mare Somerset with over 50 years experience"
+"Landscape gardeners in Weston super Mare Somerset, trading for over 50 years"